AnnaRogers04/SMGQuarry/Development_Journal.md

 ### Documentation Sources
 <iframe width="560" height="315" src="https://www.youtube.com/embed/H58y1Fp77_w?si=6oQG_i1nNOX5JJVa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 I used this video to make my quick time event system more immersive and interactive.
-As the Quarry is a cinematic game interactions are kept to a minimum so adding a visual quick time made this better.
+As the Quarry is a cinematic game interactions are kept to a minimum so adding a visual quick time made this better. a quick time event is new to me this is a source that i felt very imformative to exspand my knowlage but as helpful as it was i struggled as there was no audio only notes.
+This is where i gained help from my peers and gained a greater understanding on how to learn it sucsessfuly and quickly as this was someting i struggled with understanding.
+I also had help from my peers when navigating and fixing my quick time event when stuck on a part i didnt understand.

+I used this video to make my quick-time event system more immersive and interactive.
+Since *The Quarry* is a cinematic game with minimal interactions, adding a visual quick-time event enhanced the experience.
+Quick-time events were new to me, and this source was very informative in expanding my knowledge.
+However, I found it challenging to follow since it only provided notes and no audio.
+To overcome this, I sought help from my peers, which greatly improved my understanding and allowed me to implement the system successfully and efficiently.
+Additionally, my peers assisted me in troubleshooting and fixing issues when I encountered difficulties.

 ## Implementation (Suggested Word Count 1,100)